Code-Institute-Submissions/darrendc-first-milestone/README.md

 right direction.

-I would also like to thank my mentor Guido for the some of the ideas such as the scrollspy funtion in bootstrap to allow for more seamless navigation
+I would also like to thank my mentor Guido for the some of the ideas such as the scrollspy funtion in bootstrap to allow for more seamless navigation.